-Get ready to meet the German Shepherd Siberian Husky mix.
-Like a number of other mixed breed dogs, this one’s name is a mouthful.
+Like a number of other mixed breed dogs, the name of the German Shepherd Husky mix is a mouthful.
 So, we can go by the portmanteau moniker Gerberian Shepsky.
-Still a bit long, but more manageable.

 With both its parents coming from the working class of dog breeds, the Gerberian Shepsky is bound to inherit a sturdy body built for copious amounts of exercise and play.

-Unlike some other mixed breeds, the Gerberian Shepsky is a bit more consistent when it comes to size and appearance, but there is still a lot to know about this breed.
+But unlike some other mixed breeds, the Gerberian Shepsky is more consistent when it comes to size or looks.
+Whether you’re fascinated by this breed or looking to own one, here’s all you need to know about the Gerberian Shepsky.

 Table of Contents

 - 4 Common Health Issues of Gerberian Shepskies

 - Is the Husky German Shepherd Mix For Me?

 Friendliness: The Husky German Shepherd mix is a good balance of friendliness and caution.
 For the most part, they’re quite playful and affectionate.
 However, expect them to be cautious when strangers are nearby.
 It’s why they’re such good guard dogs.

 Trainability: Depending on which parent the dog takes more from, they can be a little stubborn when it comes to training.
 Fortunately, Gerberians are highly intelligent and have top cognitive abilities to breeze through obedience training (if they want).

 Grooming: These dogs are not low shedding dogs.
 They’ll shed a lot and even more during shedding season (spring or autumn).
 Aside from frequent coat brushing, they need all the basic grooming essentials.
 Tooth brushing, bathing and nail clipping are a must.